List of The Office (American TV series) characters: Stephanie

 Stephanie (Laurel Coppock) is a friendly receptionist at Sabre Headquarters, who appears in the eighth-season episode, "Trivia".
 When Dwight physically apprehends Gabe, because he mockingly rejected Dwight's pitch, Stephanie ignores Gabe's cries for help, allowing Dwight to continue harassing him, uninterrupted.

 Jordan Garfield

 Jordan Garfield (Cody Horn) was the new executive assistant hired by Deangelo Vickers in "The Inner Circle", mainly to prove to the staff that he was not sexist.
-She had no business background and little experience, leaving her co-workers to assume Deangelo hired her because of her model-level looks.
-In "Dwight K. Schrute, (Acting) Manager", Dwight informed her that her co-workers think of her as a joke because she was only hired due to her looks; she appeared irritated but not particularly surprised.
-In a deleted scene, her behavior when she talks to the camera crew about Jim implies that she was developing a crush on him.
+She had no business background, leaving her co-workers to assume Deangelo hired her because of her model-level looks.
+In "Dwight K. Schrute, (Acting) Manager", Dwight informs her that her co-workers think of her as a joke because she was only hired due to her looks; she appears irritated but not particularly surprised.
+She never laughs, except in a deleted scene, where her behavior when she talks to the camera crew about one of Jim's pranks implies that she is not used to admitting she thinks anything is funny.

 Jordan is not seen in the eighth season, with no explanation of what became of her.
 Paul Lieberstein later confirmed that she would not return to the show, but did not explain why.